 By September 18, 1951, 131 Lee Avenue was already a two-story synagogue, Congregation Beth Baruch.
 The Klausenburg sect invested $40K in renovations”

 “Plans have also been filed for the modernization of the two story synagogue.
 Congregation Beth Baruch at 131 Lee Avenue to cost $40,000.
 The plans have been prepared by Elias Herzog architect.”

 Our ever faithful photographer, Irving Herzberg, even captured the entrance in 1965!
 The picture caption reads: “Close-up of doorway and portion of facade of brick building with large sign, Bes Hemidrosh, a house of study of Klausenberg Hasidic group at 131 Lee Avenue in Williamsburg.”

 Sadly, I still haven’t found a picture of the theater while it was in use, but you can see from these Herzberg pictures that the theater looked quite different.
 It had two doors instead of one, it had an all brick exterior and it didn’t have the little hood it has now.

 Inside, the building was completely renovated, but the synagogue room still shows some signs of its previous use.
-The two walls to the left and right of the entrance narrow towards the Torah ark where presumably the screen was, so the synagogue is not square.
+The two walls to the left and right of the entrance narrow toward the Torah ark where presumably the screen was, so the synagogue is not square.
 There are doors at either side near the stage.
-The entire Torah ark wall is decorated with marble, woodwork and embroidery and is framed by corinthian columns.
+The entire Torah ark wall is decorated with marble, woodwork, and embroidery and is framed by Corinthian columns.
 I don’t know if the columns are new.
 The ceiling has some intricate off-white wood design all over it.
 There are florescent lights running all around the synagogue, where the wall and ceiling meet.
 But except for the stairs up to the women’s balcony, everything looks polished and beautiful.